bharath12b5/mvn-linux/Building-Perl-MongoDB-Driver.md

       ```shell
       sudo cpan -fi Bundle::CPAN
       ```
-      i) _**Note:** CPAN will ask for some configuration questions the first time it is used.
+     * _**Note:** CPAN will ask for some configuration questions the first time it is used.
 	  Answers to these questions will vary depending upon the user's location and environment.
 CPAN is however generally able to 'tune' itself for any environment, and it is usually sufficient to accept the default answer to the questions offered.
 	  In the event of difficulty please refer the CPAN documentation link in the references below._

-      ii) _**Note:** Once the CPAN configuration is complete the installation of `Bundle::CPAN` will begin .
+     * _**Note:** Once the CPAN configuration is complete the installation of `Bundle::CPAN` will begin .
 Depending on the software already installed, some Perl modules will likely need to be installed or updated.
 	  CPAN will ask to follow sub-dependencies automatically, store data on the system permanently, and will report any test failures (etc.).
 A working system will generally be obtained by accepting the default answers offered but keeping a note of the errors reported is recommended as they might be useful in later testing._

    1. Confirm the version of CPAN  has been updated correctly.